Andre-Ceschia/GeneticNeuralNetworkBuilder/README.md

 6. Go to step 2 and restart the process over again until K iterations have been completed.

 ## Results
-This algorthim reduced the Root Mean Squared Error of one of my models by over 10%.
+This algorthim reduced the Root Mean Squared Error of one of my models by over 10% with a P-Value of 0.0001.